Mr-Lein/PriorityQueueLab/README.md

-### Create a Priority Queue by add 10 random ints to it.
+### Create a Priority Queue by reading the RandInt.txt file and adding the values.
 	# Then print out the Priority Queue, one item per line.